What types of tricks can I train my dog to do?

 Teaching your dog to do tricks and commands is one of the best bonding experiences you can have with your pet.

-As the RSCPA tells us, good training can improve a pup’s quality of life.
 It can also keep you both active, beat boredom and give you greater control over your pet’s safety when you’re out and about on walkies.

 Mastering the basics commands